NewsdayTV’s Joye Brown moderates the debate between GOP incumbent Nicholas LaLota and Democratic challenger John Avlon at NewsdayTV studios.

 LaLota during the debate said he held 10 in-person town hall meetings during his tenure, while Avlon said he held zero.

-The events LaLota refers to were organized by third party organizations.
+The events LaLota referred to were organized by third party organizations.
 Following the debate LaLota told Newsday those events were open to the public and did not require an entry fee.
 He did not commit to hosting an in-person town hall if elected to a second term.

 Israel-Hamas war